OneDrive/onedrive-api-docs/docs/rest-api/api/group_subscribebymail.md

 # group: subscribeByMail

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

 Calling this method will enable the current user to receive email notifications for this group, about new posts, events, and files in that group.
-Supported for Office 365 groups only.
+Supported for Office 365 Groups only.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).